rsdlt/ruxel/README.md

-# ruxel
+# Ruxel

-A simple ray tracer and renderer built with Rust
+A little ray tracer and renderer built with Rust.